cube-js/cube/CONTRIBUTING.md

   }
 }
 ```
 If driver class contains `static dialectClass()` method it'll be used to lookup corresponding SQL dialect.
-Otherwise default dialect for the database type will be used.
+Otherwise, it will use the default dialect for the database type.

 ### Publishing Driver npm Package